-Players with two or more years of experience in the WNBA must report to their teams by May 1.
+Players with more than two years of experience in the WNBA must report to their teams by May 1.
 If they do not, they will be fined.
 And if they miss the start of the regular season on May 19, they will be suspended for the year.

 In 2024, the consequences will get even harsher: Players will be suspended for the whole season if they do not join their WNBA teams by May 1 or the start of training camp, whichever is later.

 Many WNBA players head overseas in the offseason to supplement their WNBA incomes.
 Last offseason, almost half of the WNBA’s 144 players went overseas, per the Associated Press.